GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 💡 **What other user interactions enable the activeTab permission?**
 {% endDetailsSummary %}

-Other user gestures that enable the activeTab permission are the following:
+The following are other user gestures your extension can use to invoke the activeTab permission:

 - Pressing a keyboard shortcut combination.
 - Selecting a context menu item.